EvgeniiZorin/Handbook_Databases/README.md

 *Ver 3.0.0*

 > This is a practical handbook outlining the most important concepts and commands in SQL.
-When writing this material, I intended it to be a hands-on manual on how to achieve a specific objective in SQL, rather than to be an exhaustive piece of writing about every aspect of the language.
+When writing this material, I intended it to be a hands-on manual on how to achieve a specific objective in SQL, rather than to be an exhaustive piece of writing about every aspect of the language. *Please note that, unless explicity stated, the commands are given for PostgreSQL*.
 > .
 > Evgenii Zorin